ms-jpq/chadtree/README.md

 ### I like documentation

-- Build-in help command in a floating window!
+- Built-in help command in a floating window!

 - Over 1000 lines of meticulous docs covering every option / function!